 In February 2010, ISCO officially opened a new distribution facility in West Virginia.
 With 55,000 square feet of space, this facility is now ISCO's largest.
 In April 2010, ISCO also completed an update of its Houston facility.

 Since 2010, ISCO has opened facilities in Kingman, AZ, Horseheads, NY, San Bernardino, CA, and Williston, ND.
 The company expanded across the globe in South America and Asia.
 Today, ISCO includes more than 40 locations in seven countries across the globe.

 In 2015, ISCO acquired North Mining Company in Hibbing, MN, joining the polyethylene pipe solutions provider with a homegrown mining product and equipment company in the Iron Range.

 Ingenuity Propels ISCO

 Along the way, in keeping with the company’s core value of innovation, ISCO added several new products.
-In 2015, ISCO teamed up with TUBI, a mobile HDPE pipe production plant, and acquired the Yeti Trailer, a safety-oriented, pipe dispenser.
 The company continues to add ingenious products and equipment to advance the plastic pipe industry.

 New International Headquarters